MHickey2/EssenChelle-Oils/README.md

 - Next you go to the Deploy tab and you select 'github' and confirm connection to your GitHub Account.
 - You search for your project repository and click to 'connect'.
-- Under the deploy options, you can chose automatic deploys, this allow you to automatically deploy each time you push to your Repository.
-(Option Taken)
+- Under the deploy options, you can chose automatic deploys, this allow you to automatically deploy each time you push to your Repository or you can manually deploy which is the option I opted for.
 - To deploy, you would choose what branch you want to deploy and click on 'Deploy Branch'.
 - It takes a little time to build your app but when it is ready you can open your app by using the link provided.